yuyang339/cs140e-21spr/labs/0-blink/README.md

 #### 0. Make sure you have everything.

 You should have:
-  1. one or more R/PI A+ (or Zero);
+  1. two or more R/PI A+ (or Zero);
-  2. one or more microSD card and adapter;
+  2. two or more microSD card and adapter;
-  3. one or more CP2102 USB-TTL adapter;
+  3. two or more CP2102 USB-TTL adapter;
-  4. however many led's you want;
+  4. a bunch of LEDs
-  5. some female-female jumpers;
+  5. a bunch of female-female jumpers;
   6. printout of the pi's pins (digital is okay, but a printout will be more convenient).

 <table><tr><td>
   <img src="images/pi-start.jpg"/>